Longhade History, Family Crest & Coats of Arms

 The surname Longhade was first found in Devon, where the name dates back to at least the 14th century.
 There are numerous different spellings of the surname.

 Early History of the Longhade family

-Another 101 words (7 lines of text) covering the years 180 and 1808 are included under the topic Early Longhade History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Longhade research.
+Another 51 words (4 lines of text) covering the years 180 and 1808 are included under the topic Early Longhade History in all our PDF Extended History products and printed products wherever possible.